MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 From top to bottom

 1.)
-A store of 4 bytes (32-bits) went beyond the stack allocation the program explicitly requested.
+A write of 4 bytes (32-bits) went beyond the stack allocation the program explicitly requested.

 2.)
-The store was produced from line 47 in the function "main"
+That store was produced from line 47 in the function "main"

 3.)
-The type of error was a dynamic stack buffer overflow.
-There was a stack overflow for the space dynamically allocated.
+The type of error was a dynamic stack buffer overflow for the 13 bytes explicitly requested.

 4.)
-The [**shadow bytes**](.\asan-shadowbytes.md) that correspond to the address used in the overflowing store indicate 13 bytes were allocated for the alloca.
+The [**shadow bytes**](.\asan-shadowbytes.md) that correspond to the address used in the overflowing store indicate 13 bytes (8 +5) were allocated for the alloca.

 ### IDE - Error reporting

-By simply recompiling with -fsanitze=address and invoking Visual Studio from the command line, the IDE will automatically map a pop up to the line and column where the error was caught.
+By simply recompiling with -fsanitze=address and invoking Visual Studio from the command line, the IDE will automatically map a pop up to the line and column that casued the error.

             devenv /debugexe MyApp.exe arg1 arg2 ... argn

 Consider the following error found in spec2k6\povray where the program allocates 24-bytes but only frees 8-bytes.
-The details for where the allocation and free took place are in the **output pane** of the Visual Studio screen shot
+The details for where the allocation and free took place are in the **output pane** of the Visual Studio screen shot.

 ![IDE: povray](media\povray.png)

-### Snapshot files - Error reporting
+### Snapshot files - For Cloud workflows or offline processing

 There's a powerful feature for workflows that need to retain detailed error information for processing errors off-line.
 If you **simply** set an environment variable, then your .EXE or .DLL will create a [snapshot file](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/proc_snap/export-a-process-snapshot-to-a-file)  rather than print any error.
 The snapshot file can be read into the Visual Studio IDE and the error will be displayed against the exact source line number.